 Relative weaknesses of Airtable (compared to Basecamp)

-Airtable is a versatile work platform that empowers teams to organize projects and streamline workflows.
-Users praise its visual appeal and customizability, with various views like Kanban and Calendar.
-However, some find the mobile app limited and the advanced features complex.
-Ideal for collaborative teams seeking a centralized platform, regardless of industry.
+Airtable is a flexible work platform that helps teams organize projects and streamline workflows.
+Users love its visual appeal and customizability, finding it great for team collaboration.
+However, some dislike the limited mobile app functionality and steep learning curve for advanced features.
+Airtable offers powerful automation and integrations, making it ideal for businesses seeking improved efficiency.

 Airtable and Basecamp features